Skip to content

 Cultural tours near Akagera National Park

-Visit a Honey Cooperative in order to learn both the traditional and modern methods of beekeeping.
+Visit a Honey Cooperative to learn both the traditional and modern methods of beekeeping.
 You will also visit a family producing urwagwa or banana beer, and thereafter you can sample it.

 Where to stay in Akagera National Park